Heroku ChatOps (Slack Integration)

 Forcing a promotion even if pre-deploy checks are failing

-If you try to promote an app without having the required contexts, it will refuse to promote.
+If you try to promote an app without having successful status checks, it will refuse to promote.
 You need to force the promotion to bypass the check.

 /h promote!
 PIPELINE_NAME